sgaraud/gnome-extension-show-ip/README.md

 gnome shell status bar if Network Manager is used.
 It has a popup menu to select manually the network device to display if several are activated on the machine.
 It supports both IPv4 and IPv6.
 Possibility to display public IP.
 Button for copying IP address into clipboard.
+Available in English and French.

 ### Screenshots